lukejpreston/xunit-viewer/README.md

 If you have issue migrating from Junit Viewer or older version of Xunit Viewer please feel free to raise an issue titled **MIGRATION HELP**

 There is a `v5` branch which maintained through Open Source PRs, this branch will not maintain `npm audit` issues

-## TODO

-If you would like to do any of the following please raise an issue to discuss

-* files
-  * tabs, add/remove file
-  * contents change
-  * populate contents
-* automate gh-pages
-* test, lint using travis
-* add react router
-* filtering cli
-* responsive menu button
-* split suite into components